fonoster/routr/CONNECT.md

   => doProcess(message) and return updated request/response
 ```

-The Processor will use a `Username/Pass` scheme to authenticate Agents and Peers.
-On the other hand, a `Username/Pass`
-and/or `IP Access List` for inbound calls (Ingress Routing) coming from a Trunk.
+The Processor will use a `Username/Password` scheme to authenticate Agents and Peers.
+On the other hand, a `Username/Password`, `IP Access List`, or a combination of both for inbound calls (Ingress Routing) coming from a Trunk.

 It's also a requirement for the Processor to authorize requests.
-The authorization may be done by a traditional AAA
-service such as a Diameter or Radius server or by a custom authorization service.
+A traditional AAA may do the authorization service, such as a Diameter or Radius server, or by a custom authorization service.

-Authorized actions include:
+Available actions are:

 <table>
 <tr>